weaksupervision/weaksupervision.github.io/pcom.md

 permalink: /pcom/
 ---

+We would like to thank the members of the program committee for their help:

 - **Abhijeet Awasthi**, Indian Institute of Technology Bombay
 - **Andreas	Baumann**, University of Vienna
 - **Bo Han**, Hong Kong Baptist University